Menu

 Intent

-Stratton Primary School aims to deliver an inclusive mathematical curriculum in line with the requirements of the 2021 Early Years Foundation Stage Framework and the 2014 National Curriculum for Mathematics.
-We aspire to embed a ‘can do’ resilient attitude where children perceive themselves as mathematicians.
-At Stratton Primary School, we strive to broaden children’s knowledge and understanding of how mathematics is used in the wider world to ensure they all have equal opportunities to achieve economic well-being in the future.
+At Stratton Primary School, we aspire to embed a ‘can do’ resilient attitude where children perceive themselves as mathematicians by becoming fluent in the fundamentals of mathematics, reasoning mathematically and solving problems.
+We strive to broaden children’s knowledge and understanding of how mathematics is used in the wider world to ensure they all have equal opportunities to achieve economic well-being in the future.

 Implementation